Mitsubishi Public Affairs Committee

 The first edition of the Mitsubishi Group’s monthly newsletter was published in November 1965 to further mutual understanding and the learning of employees at Group companies.
 The newsletter interviews top management at Group companies, and introduces topics and variousbusiness sites and sales offices.
 The newsletter is distributed to employees at Group companies and affiliates as a Group communications tool.

 The Mitsubishi Monitor is an English newsletter for employees and local hires who work at the overseas offices of Mitsubishi Group companies.
 It features a digest version of important news and topics at each company, and introduces the natural environment and customs of Japan.
 The first edition of the bimonthly was published in 1987.
-It will be distributed online starting in 2021, exclusively for member companies.
+It will be distributed online starting in 2021.

 Mitsubishi Center Digital Gallery